Welcome!

 Currently, instruction centers on scribal tradition: students are introduced to scripts written before the invention of printing.
 They are not instructed in the underlying principles of alphabet design.
 Neither are they given any technique that cultivates the senses of movement (kinesthetics) and touch.
 There can be no trace of movement—the fruit of calligraphic art—without touch.
 The quality of tool contact bears directly upon the quality of letterform and the experience of making it.
 Without a foundation in design or a technique for cultivating movement and tactile sensitivity, calligraphy is, indeed, in its infancy.

 3. Why is the visual art of calligraphy only in its infancy?
-In the West, as an emerging art calligraphy has had
+In the West, as an emerging art calligraphy has haddifficulty breaking the bonds

 of parental authority—